jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-25.md

-+++
+---
+title: "The Manner of governing in Monarchies"
+heading: "Chapter 25"
+# date: 2015-09-30
+weight: 6
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
-title= "The Manner of governing in Monarchies" description= "THE royal authority is a spring that should move with the greatest freedom and ease." date= 2015-09-09 image= "/covers/spirit.jpg" author= "Montesquieu" linkb= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-22" linkbtext= "Chapter 22" linkf= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-1" linkftext= "Book 13"
+description: "THE royal authority is a spring that should move with the greatest freedom and ease"
-+++
+icon: "/icons/mont.png"
+---

 THE royal authority is a spring that should move with the greatest freedom and ease.